sacredheartsc/freebsd-scripts/README.md

   automatically created.

-- `vlan(4)` and `bridge(5)` interfaces are created as needed, using the physical interface specified by the global `TRUNK_INTERFACE` variable in each script (default is `lagg0`).
+- `vlan(4)` and `bridge(5)` interfaces are created as needed, using the physical interface specified by `$TRUNK_INTERFACE` (default is `lagg0`).

-- For jails, static IP and SSH key configuration is performed by modifying `rc.conf` and root's `authorized_keys` within the jail.
+- For jails, static IPs and SSH keys configured by modifying files within the jail directly.
 For VMs, a `cloud-init` seed ISO is generated for guests that support it.

 - If no IP configuration is given, DHCP is assumed.